 One of the most popular events in the world is the Inca Trail Marathon.
 This race takes place in Peru and follows the Inca Trail to Machu Picchu.
 The marathon is considered one of the most difficult in the world due to the high altitude and rugged terrain.
 However, many runners find the challenge to be worth it for the once-in-a-lifetime experience.

-The Inca Trail Marathon is held every year in May or June.
+The Inca Trail Marathon is held every May or June.
 The race starts at KM 82 of the Inca Trail, about 2,000 meters above sea level.
-Runners then go through the jungle, mountains, and ancient ruins before finishing at Machu Picchu.
+Runners then pass through the jungle, mountains, and ancient ruins before finishing at Machu Picchu.
 The total race distance is approximately 42 kilometers.
-To participate in the Inca Trail Marathon, runners must have a good fitness level and be able to train appropriately for the race.
-Runners should also be aware of the dangers of running at high altitudes and be sure to acclimate to the altitude before race day.

 The Inca Trail elevation gain is around 3,000 feet (914 meters) from start to finish.
 The highest point on the trail is 13,828 feet (4,215 meters) at Dead Woman's Pass.
 Most of the elevation gain is in the first few days, with around 1,000 feet (305 meters) of ascent on Day 1 and 800 feet (244 meters) on Day 2.
 After that, the trial levels out somewhat, although there are still some ups and downs.

-If you're planning on Inca Trail hiking, you'll need to make sure you have a reservation.
+If you plan to participate in the Classic Machu Picchu Trek, you'll need to make sure you have a reservation.
 This trek is one of the most popular hiking trails in the world, and it cannot be easy to get a spot.

 • There is only one way to make a reservation for the trail.
 You need to book through an authorized tour company like TreXperience.